 Watch this video to hear from other students about the on-campus and work experiences that they've completed:

 Internships and Work Experience

 Internships and work experience are excellent ways to gain experience in the sector or function you're interested applying to in the future.
-In some sectors, for example Finance, a summer internship, often in the second year of study or a Spring Week placement in the first year demonstrates enthusiasm and motivation as well as offering a valuable insight and hands-on experience recruiters like to see from good candidates.
+In some sectors, for example Finance, a Spring Week placement in the first year and summer internship in your second year of study demonstrates enthusiasm and motivation as well as offering a valuable insight and hands-on experience recruiters like to see from good candidates.

 Many organisations consider an internship as the first stage in their selection process.
 There's intense competition and similar application and selection processes as for full-time graduate jobs.
 Maximize your chances of being offered an interview by using all the resources in Careers & Enterprise and in our Knowledge Bank

 We’ve produced this leaflet Internships and Work experience and for more information have a look at these links:

 Careers & Enterprise place over 1000 students a year into a range of internship and work experience programmes.
 By participating in our award-winning programmes you gain experience and build networks in large companies, SMEs, start-ups, charities and in roles on-campus.